Normative Modeling using Multimodal Variational Autoencoders to Identify Abnormal Brain Structural Patterns in Alzheimer Disease: Methods

-Our goal is to dissect heterogeneity amongst Alzheimer's Disease (AD) patients using deep learning based normative models that provide uncertainty estimates in the patient-level deviations.
-To achieve this, we first learn the normative model by training a VAE on the neuroimaging data of the healthy controls.
-The resulting model learns to encode the healthy patterns into a latent distribution and then uses the encoded representation to try to reconstruct the input data as closely as possible to the original.
-In the second step, we assess the predictive performance of the trained normative model on AD patients and estimate the extent to which they differ from the normative trend.
-For each subject ($i$), the probabilistic deviation $Z_{ij}$ at the $j$-th brain region can be calculated as $ Z_{ij} = \frac{x_{ij} - \hat{\mu_{ij}}}{\sqrt{\sigma_{ij}^2 + \sigma_{nj}^2}} $, where $x_{ij}$ is the true volume value, $\mu_{ij}$ and $\sigma_{ij}$ are the predictive mean and variance estimates of the model, and $\sigma_{nj}$ denotes the variance of the deviations corresponding to healthy controls (normative distribution).
+mmVAE is first trained on the multimodal MRI (T1-weighted and T2-weighted MRI) of healthy controls (disease-free participants).
+In the training step, mmVAE learns to encode the healthy brain regional volumes of both modalities into a latent distribution and then uses the encoded representation to try to reconstruct the input (brain region volumes) as closely as possible to the original.
+Next mmVAE on patients with different stages of AD to assess the model sensitivity in estimating the extent to which they deviate from the normal trend.
+The main idea of the normative approach is that since mmVAE only learns how to reconstruct the brain region volumes of healthy controls, it will be less precise in reconstructing the brain volumes of AD patients.
+Hence, the difference between the actual and reconstructed data will be larger in AD patients compared to healthy controls.

-The predictive mean $\mu_{ij}$ and variance $\sigma_{ij}$ for a single test input (e.g., brain region volume of a single AD patient) can be estimated by a Monte-Carlo sampling approach \cite{edupuganti2020uncertainty} as follows: (a) the VAE encoder takes the input and produces the mean and variance of the latent code representation, (b) $k=100$ samples are drawn from the latent space and passed through the decoder to produce $k$ reconstructions of the latent code samples, (c) the reconstructions are aggregated over $k$ samples to provide the mean $\mu_{ij}$ and variance $\sigma_{nj}$, which provide the uncertainty estimates in the deviations.
-The final step of our pipeline involves identifying the brain regions of each patient whose deviations are significantly different from those of the controls ($p<0.05$).
-Since the probabilistic deviations $Z_{ij}$ are estimated independently for each brain region for every patient, FDR (False Discovery Rate) correction can applied to control the Type 1 error rate, yielding the final Normative Abnormality Maps (NAMs).